HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ## Hyperparameter Fine Tuning

-There are good articles talking about hyperparameter fine tuning in random forest: [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest], [[Will Koehrsen]][Hyperparameter Tuning the Random Forest in Python], [[StackExchange, Practical questions on tuning Random Forests]][Practical questions on tuning Random Forests] and [[Kaggle, Random Forest using GridSearchCV]][Random Forest using GridSearchCV].
+There are good articles talking about hyperparameter fine tuning in random forest: [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest], [[Will Koehrsen]][Hyperparameter Tuning the Random Forest in Python], [[Cross Validated: Practical questions on tuning Random Forests]][Practical questions on tuning Random Forests] and [[Kaggle, Random Forest using GridSearchCV]][Random Forest using GridSearchCV].
 We have attached the script in this folder.

 In the followings, we show how the hyperparameter influences the performance.
 The results are all from [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest] or [[Jason Brownlee]][How to Develop a Random Forest Ensemble in Python].